pywinrt/pywinrt/projection/winrt-sdk/README.md

 )
 ```

-For the runtime package, use `winrt-runtime` instead.
+For the runtime package, use `winrt-runtime` and the various namespace packages
+instead.